Microwave Chocolate Cupcakes

 But you know how most recipes are… A cookie recipe calls for one egg only and the yield is 24 cookies.
-How does one halve a recipe like that?
+How does one divide a recipe like that into halves?
 Even if it were possible to halve the recipe, can you imagine pre-heating the oven just to bake 12 cookies?
 With the cost of power — electric or gas — well, it just seems too wasteful.

 One alternative, of course, is to just go ahead and bake a full recipe and store the bulk for the girls when they come home on weekends.
 But not all baked products benefit from freezing or storing at room temperature.
 Some baked goodies just don’t taste and look right after a couple of days.
 As a result, I rarely bake during weekdays.
 I wait for the girls to come home and then bake whatever they request.

 Then, I discovered the world of microwave cupcakes.
 Mug cakes, actually, because they are baked in coffee mugs.
 Baking time?
 Two and a half minutes.
 No kidding.